Sitecore/Sitecore.Demo.Platform/README.md

 | CDN 					| Content Delivery Network enabled (true/false).
 Used only when deploying to Azure 		| false

 **DeploymentTarget:**
-- Local: Set to deploy the site to the local Sitecore instance
+- **Local**: Set to deploy the site to the local Sitecore instance
 	- Ignored when calling Build-WDP target where OnPrem is assumed
-- OnPrem: Used when generating a WDP.
+- **OnPrem**: Used when generating a WDP.
 Targets the WDP for OnPrem transforms (a.k.a. not Azure)
-- Azure: Used when deploying to Azure or generating WDPs which target Azure PaaS deployments
+- **Azure**: Used when deploying to Azure or generating WDPs which target Azure PaaS deployments

 #### Deploying HabitatHome Locally